 - Most are congestion charge free

-- No fuel costs if driven on electric power
+- Lower costs when driven on electric power

 Hybrid cars – the cons